After days of tough hunting, Joe Hrbacek finally takes a whitetail doe in Montana.

 The good news is, Joe got another chance the very next day.
 This time, the deer was only about 80 yards away and standing broadside.
 Joe didn’t miss this time, and that pushed our deer total to two for the trip.

-As for me, I never fired a shot on the trip.
+As for me, I never fired a shot the entire time.
 That’s OK.
 I wanted the boys to get a deer way more than I wanted one for myself.
 I have been in the woods quite a bit this fall, and was able to take my first deer with a bow.
-That makes my season a success, no matter what happens after that. for Joe, on the other hand, this trip was his only chance to deer hunt.
+That makes my season a success, no matter what would happen after that.
+Joe, on the other hand, had only the six days of this trip to deer hunt.
 When we spotted the two does on Saturday, he offered me the chance to stalk in on them, based on the fact that he had shot at deer twice already.

 Tough season overall